Bambi (character): Bambi (1942)

-Bambi II
+Bambi II (2006)

 In Bambi II, Bambi is much more distinctly personalized.
 In this film which fills in the gap between the death of his mother and when he was next shown as a young adult, Bambi finds himself faced with a number of challenges.
 First, there is the death of his mother and his consequential move to live with his father, the Great Prince of the Forest.
 His father is reluctant to learn to be a father.
 In addition, Bambi begins to fall in love with Faline, and comes into conflict with an older fawn called Ronno (the same deer he would later fight over Faline with as a young adult).
 Whereas in the first film he follows life wherever it led him, in this film he is more assertive in order to bond with and impress his father.
 In the first film, Bambi's status as the young prince had little impact on the flow of the story.
 In this film, his rank becomes a key part of the storyline as he sets out to prove to himself and others, most of all his father, demonstrating that he deserves to be prince and can live up to his father's name.

+Bambi Meets Godzilla (1969)

+Bambi appears in the 1969 parody film Bambi Meets Godzilla, in which he is killed by Godzilla.

+Bambi's Childhood (1985)

+Bambi is the protagonist of the Soviet film Bambi's Childhood.
+It is an adaptation of the 1923 novel.

+Bambi: The Reckoning (2025)

+On November 21, 2022, a live-action horror film titled Bambi: The Reckoning was announced to be in development by ITN Studios and Jagged Edge Productions with Scott Jeffrey directing and writing, and Rhys Frake-Waterfield serving as a producer.
+The film will be about Bambi getting revenge after the death of his mother.
+Jeffrey described the film as "an incredibly dark retelling of the 1928 story we all know and love.
+Finding inspiration from the design used in Netflix's The Ritual, Bambi will be a vicious killing machine that lurks in the wilderness."